 RACE EQUITY INITIATIVE

-With the support of our Diversity, Equity, and Inclusion Committee, SVP established this four-part initiative in response to the racial disparities made unavoidably apparent by COVID-19 and the murders of George Floyd, Breonna Taylor, and others.
+With the support of our Diversity, Equity, and Inclusion Committee, in 2020 SVP established this four-part initiative in response to the racial disparities made unavoidably apparent by COVID-19 and the murders of George Floyd, Breonna Taylor, and others.
 Closing the opportunity gap requires an explicit focus on systemic change to eliminate racial inequities.

 RACE EQUITY FUND